You are here: Home page > Transportation > Electric cars

 Convenience

 The higher energy density of gasoline and its relative cheapness are two key reasons why the world still prefers dirty, polluting gas-powered SUVs over clean, green eco machines like the Toyota Prius and the Nissan Leaf.
 But the sheer convenience of the "oil economy" is important too.
 Wherever you live, you're never that far from a gas station.
 Figures from the US Census Bureau (quoted by Statista) reveal that there are some 115,000 gas stations across the United States.
-By comparison, according to the Alternative Fuels Data Center, as of 2021, there are merely 44,567 electric charging stations (significantly up from 25,950 in 2019 and 17,387 in 2018).
-Now while it's true that you can charge your car at home or work if you happen to have the right equipment, you also need to charge up when you're on the road, and so far the world simply isn't geared up for that: if you're driving a car, it's assumed to be a gas-powered one.
+By comparison, according to the Alternative Fuels Data Center, as of 2024, there are now 177,560 alternative fueling "stations" of all kinds (of which 62,720 are actual electric-charging stations).
+That sounds impressive, but about half of them are in just seven states—and over a quarter are in California alone.

 Having said that, range is nowhere near as big an issue for electric cars as critics like to claim: the US Department of Energy points out that most people's daily commute involves a round-trip of less than 30 miles.
-Technically, the sky is the limit for electric cars: with help from onboard solar panels, future electric cars might manage 500km (300 miles) or more on a single charge.
+Technically, the sky is the limit for electric cars: with help from onboard solar panels, future electric cars could go many times further than today's vehicles, which typically now manage 500km (300 miles) or more on a single charge.

 A recharging power cable dangling out of the socket on the side of an electric car

 Photo: Theoretically, you can recharge an electric car anywhere, even at home.
 But what if you work away, travel a lot, or live in a high-rise apartment?
-Unfortunately, the world is still not properly geared up for electric cars and charging points remain relatively uncommon.
+Unfortunately, the world is still not geared up for mass use of electric cars and lack of charging points remains an issue.
 Picture courtesy of NASA.

 Status quo